 3. Tell service users as much as is appropriate

 The age and capacity of your individual service users should determine how much information you pass on about the coronavirus pandemic.
 Many people living with the advanced stages of dementia, or with severe learning disabilities, for example, may not understand the concept of staying at home to stay safe.

 It’s important not to frighten anyone with information that they’re unable to process fully.
 Yet most service users will be aware that life is in some way different from usual.
 So think before you speak, and plan in advance how you’ll approach the subject of coronavirus.

 Boredom is a tiresome state for any of us, but for those with autism or learning difficulties, it can be particularly challenging.
 So plan lots of activities, as well as some quiet pursuits that encourage calm and relaxation.

 5. Make time for yourself

 It can be all too easy to neglect your own personal needs during times of crisis.
 But burning out won’t do you, or the people who depend on you, any favours.
 So take time to relax and unwind away from work.
-Whether that’s spending time chilling out in front of the TV, or treating yourself to a takeaway, remember that you need to be kind to yourself.
-The more relaxed and calm that you are, the better you will be able to support others during your working hours.
+Whether that’s spending time chilling out in front of the TV or treating yourself to a takeaway, remember that you need to be kind to yourself.
+The more relaxed and calm you are, the better you will be able to support others during your working hours.